Plitvice Vs. Krka – Krka National Park Or Plitvice

 Plitvice Lakes National Park in Croatia is an enchanting destination during the spring season.

 • Suppose you have small children in a pram.
 This park is not pram-friendly.
-Even if you have a travel pram, with the number of people, narrow tracks, or no trails, you can not push a pram about the park.
+Even if you have a travel pram, with the number of people, narrow tracks, or no trails, you cannot push a pram through the park.

 • If you don’t like crowds, do not go to Plitvice in summer.
 Not even early can you escape the thousands of day-trippers.
 One summer I was there, it was wall-to-wall bodies; I could not even see the central falls without dozens of people pushing and bumping into me.
 Gross.